zzw890827/aws-sap-questions/第五套/README.md

     </details>

-93. A company is mnning several workloads in a single AWS account.
-Anew company policy stales that engineers can provision only approved resources and that engineers must use AWS CloudFormation to provision these resources.
+93. A company is running several workloads in a single AWS account.
+A new company policy stales that engineers can provision only approved resources and that engineer must use AWS CloudFormation to provision these resources.
 A solutions architect needs to create a solution to enforce the new restriction on the IAM role that the engineers use for access.
 What should the solutions architect do to create the solution?
     - [ ] A. Upload AWS CloudFormation templates that contain approved resources to an Amazon S3 bucket.
 Update the IAM policy for the engineers' IAM role to only allow access to Amazon S3 and AWS CloudFormation.
 Use AWS CloudFormation templates to provision resources.
-    - [ ] B. Update the IAM policy for the engineers" IAM role with permissions to only allow provisioning of approved resources and AWS CloudFormation.
+    - [ ] B. Update the IAM policy for the engineers’ IAM role with permissions to only allow provisioning of approved resources and AWS CloudFormation.
 Use AWS CloudFormation templates to create stacks with approved resources.
     - [ ] C. Update the IAM policy for the engineers' IAM role with permissions to only allow AWS CloudFormation actions.
-Create a new IAM policy with permission to provision approved resources, and assign the policy to a new IAM service role.
+Create a new IAM policy with permission to provision approved resources and assign the policy to a new IAM service role.
 Using the IAM service role to AWS CloudFormation during stack creation.
     - [ ] D. Provision resources in AWS CloudFormation stacks.
 Update the IAM policy for the engineers' IAM role to only allow access to their own AWS CloudFormation stack.

     <details>